Manufactured Homes: What Happens If I'm Behind on My Land Lease Payments?

 If you default on the lease or rent payments for the land your manufactured home sits on, you could be evicted and have to move your home.

 If you own a manufactured home on land owned by someone else, you most likely lease or rent the land.
-If you fall behind on the payments for the site, you might be evicted and have to move your manufactured home.
+And if you fall behind on the payments for the site, you might be evicted and required to move your manufactured home.

-What Happens If You Don't Make Mortgage or Land Lease Payments on a Manufactured Home?
+What Happens If I Fall Behind on Payments for a Manufactured Home?

-A manufactured home may be assessed as real or personal property and can be foreclosed (or repossessed) if you have a loan on the home itself and you stop making the payments.
+A manufactured home may be assessed as real or personal property, depending on the situation, and can be foreclosed (or repossessed, depending on how the home is assessed, if you have a loan on the home and you stop making the payments.

 Special Protections for Homes Located in Manufactured Home Parks